maxzvyagin/crossed_wires/docs/overview.md

 results showcase a wide range of benchmark accuracy divergence on the test set split.
 The 390 GB dataset and benchmarks presented here include the performance statistics, training curves, and model weights for all 1200 trials, resulting in 2400 total models.
-The hyperparameter searches are orchestrated using the [SpaceRay](https://github.com/maxzvyagin/spaceray/) package.
+The hyperparameter searches were orchestrated using the [SpaceRay](https://github.com/maxzvyagin/spaceray/) package.
 All data is currently hosted publicly on Google Cloud Storage.